 Day 3: Lake Lure Tours and Bald Mountain Golf

 Spend the morning enjoying the charm of the 1927 Lake Lure Inn & Spa.
 Admire the antiques and artwork of the historic inn, stroll the property and lakeside, or treat yourself to a massage or facial in the Irongate Spa.
 Wander over to the marina and book a guided Dirty Dancing tour with Lake Lure Tours, and board a 28-foot open-air pontoon boat for an hour-long narrated tour of the lake.
 Sail past the stairs where Baby carried the watermelon up to the staff cabins and where she practiced her dance moves coming down.
 See the area of the original camp that served as the staff housing and banquet room in Firefly Cove at Lake Lure.
 Learn about the history of the area, along with the natural and cultural background of Hickory Nut Gorge.

 Bonus Day: Dirty Dancing Festival

-If you plan your visit in mid-September, you can take advantage of a Dirty Dancing highlight – the annual Dirty Dancing Festival at Lake Lure’s Morse Park (the 2020 event has been canceled due to COVID-19).
+If you plan your visit in mid-September, you can take advantage of a Dirty Dancing highlight – the annual Dirty Dancing Festival at Lake Lure’s Morse Park (the 2021 event has been postponed due to COVID-19).
 Founded in 2010, a year after Patrick Swayze’s premature death and 23 years after the film debut, the Dirty Dancing Festival is a celebration of the inspiration, courage, and love that Johnny and Baby instilled in legions of fans worldwide.
 Featuring a full day of live movie-inspired music and dancing, watermelon races, shag competitions, dance lessons, Kellerman’s Talent Show, a lakeside screening of the film and, of course, opportunities to attempt the famous lake lift, everyone comes to the Dirty Dancing Festival to “have the time of their life."

 And if you still want more Dirty Dancing in your life, head southwest to Hendersonville and Cashiers, both of which served as backdrops for the 2017 musical reimagination of the film) and book a stay at the newly remodeled High Hampton; it stood in for this version's Kellerman's Resort – is closed for the time being as it undergoes renovations).